 You should start your day with glass or two of water before washing the teeth.

-Note: It is very important that you don’t drink more than necessary because that leads to hyperhydration which can be fatal as much as dehydration.
+Note: It is very important that you don’t drink more than necessary because that leads to hyperhydration.
+This can be fatal as much as dehydration.

-Vitamin A, also called retinol is a fat-soluble essential (necessary for normal body functioning, cannot be synthesized by the body in any way, or cannot be synthesized in adequate amount) vitamin which plays vital role in a wide range of body functions like vision, gene transcription, cell growth, immune system, reproduction, skin health, bone health, antioxidant activity, etc. Vitamin A also helps in prevention or treatment of acne and some other diseases like AIDS, diabetes, inflammatory bowel disease, eye diseases, alcoholism, etc.
+Also called retinol Vitamin A is a fat-soluble essential vitamin which plays vital role in a wide range of body functions.
+In the first place vision, gene transcription, cell growth, immune system, reproduction, skin health, bone health, antioxidant activity, etc. It can not be synthesized by the body in any way, or cannot be synthesized in adequate amount.
+It also helps in prevention or treatment of acne, or diseases like AIDS, diabetes, inflammatory bowel disease, eye diseases, alcoholism.

-Foods that are rich in vitamin A are liver (beef, pork, chicken, turkey, fish), sweet potato, carrots, spinach, broccoli leaf, kale, collard greens, pumpkin, mango, cantaloupe, dried apricots, butter, milk, egg yolk.
+Foods that are rich in vitamin A are animal liver, beef, pork, chicken, turkey and fish.
+Also sweet potato, carrots, spinach, broccoli leaf, kale, collard greens, pumpkin, mango, cantaloupe, dried apricots, butter, milk and egg yolk.

 The recommended daily allowance (RDA) of vitamin A for adult women is 4000 IJ (700 μg) and 5000 IJ (900 μg) for adult men.

 Insufficient intake of vitamin A can cause night blindness, ear infections, urinary tract infections, Meningococcal disease.
-On the other hand too much of vitamin A can lead to headaches, nausea or vomiting, irritability, hair loss, fatigue, muscle and abdominal pain.
+However too much of it can lead to headaches, nausea or vomiting, irritability, hair loss, fatigue, muscle and abdominal pain.

 Note: It is very important that you take the right amount of vitamin A every day, neither too much nor too little.